luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 The queue is a Redis **List** (`execution:queue`) used as a FIFO queue via `RPUSH` (enqueue) and `LPOP` (dequeue).

-This design was chosen deliberately over message brokers (Kafka, RabbitMQ) for the following reasons:
+This design was chosen over message brokers (Kafka, RabbitMQ) for the following reasons:

 - **Simplicity** — Redis is already required for caching and session data.
 Adding a queue costs zero additional infrastructure.
-- **Sufficiency** — for a single-worker setup, a Redis list provides all necessary semantics: ordering, atomic pop, and persistence (via Redis RDB/AOF).
+- **Sufficiency** — for a single worker setup, a Redis list provides all necessities: ordering, atomic pop.
-- **Observability** — queue depth is a single `LLEN execution:queue` command.

-The worker does not use blocking `BLPOP`.
-Instead, it uses a `@Scheduled` method with a 500ms fixed delay.
-This is slightly less efficient than blocking pop (wastes one poll cycle when the queue is empty) but is simpler to reason about and integrates cleanly with Spring's scheduling model.
+The worker uses a `@Scheduled` method with a 500ms fixed delay.
+This is slightly less efficient than blocking pop (wastes one poll cycle when the queue is empty) but is simpler to reason about.

 An important constraint of this design: **the job payload in Redis is only the `execution_id`**, not the full job data.
 The actual source code, language, and metadata are stored in PostgreSQL and fetched by the worker at processing time.
 This keeps Redis entries small and ensures the database is always the source of truth.
-If Redis is flushed, jobs that were in-flight can be recovered by scanning for `QUEUED` records in the database.

 <img width="899" height="502" alt="queue" src="https://github.com/user-attachments/assets/adf7d9de-729e-48b6-9542-e015ed58e6c8" />